ReDI-School/ux_ui_bootcamp/projects/02_mobile_app/1_milestone.md

 We are now in the “Effortless Navigation” requirement and it’s time to create the “User Flow”

 Suggestions:
-- Take a look at the app meditations of the competitors that the users interviewed mentioned, navigate them and see how their user flow is organised.
+- Take a look at the app meditations of the competitors that the users interviewed mentioned, navigate them and see how your user flow is organised.
 - As an entry point for your “User Flow” you can use the splash screen, or skip it and use the sign up/login as entry point.
 - What comes after the entry point, is the path that the user needs to take in order to achieve its goal, the task that he has to perform which is made of several steps.
 It can be a straight happy path.
 It can be, or a more elaborate path if, for example, you want to include more than one goal (registration, changing meditation, adding meditation and so on.
 If you opt for a “User Flow” that displays different paths and so different tasks, remember that when you will have to create the wireframes out of it, specifically for the prototyping stage, you may open to break it down so as to have separate tasks.
 - To create your “User Flows” you can choose between Figma, FigmaJam or Miro or well, even paper and pencil if you have no other means.